brianzinn/shipbob-node-sdk/README.md

   - Cancel Warehouse Receiving Order

 ## Receiving-Extended (not in API docs)
-- :heavy_check_mark: Get Receiving Extended: api.getReceivingExtended(...)
+- :heavy_check_mark: Get Receiving Extended: api.getReceivingExtended(...) (will include this in a recipe that uses SetExternalSync)

 ## Receiving Experimental
 Kindly note as it's experimental subject to change/removal :skull: